 The Future of Energy Systems in Developing Countries

 The Pardee Center has created an interdisciplinary research program focused on understanding the current state of energy systems in a select number of developing countries, the options leading to secure, yet sustainable, energy futures in those countries, and the trade-offs that decision-makers will need to navigate to achieve a stable and secure power supply.
 Low-carbon development aimed at both sustainable development and climate change mitigation – principally through sustainable energy transitions – has become key in international policy imperatives.
-In the United Nations Sustainable Development Goals, the seventh of the 17 goals (SDG7) mandates countries to ensure universal energy access.
-Meanwhile, governments also agreed to reduce emissions from energy and to transition towards low-carbon economies through the Paris Agreement climate change agreement, which provides a new framework for global climate change mitigation.
+In the United Nations Sustainable Development Goals, the seventh of the 17 goals (SDG7) mandates countries to ensure universal energy access and, at the same time, increase renewable energy penetration and improve energy efficiency.
+Meanwhile, governments also agreed to reduce emissions from the energy sector and to transition towards low-carbon economies through the Paris Agreement on climate change, which provides a new framework for global climate change mitigation.